bplmaps/lmec-main-site/content/about/contact-connect.md

 - "/contact_us"

 ---

+## General inquiries

+For general inquiries, please:

+* Email [info@leventhalmap.org](mailto:info@leventhalmap.org) for information about the Map Center, programs, and activities.
+* Email [reference@leventhalmap.org](mailto:reference@leventhalmap.org) or fill out [this form](https://www.leventhalmap.org/research/#ask-librarian) for questions about collections, reference, and research
+* Email [education@leventhalmap.org](mailto:education@leventhalmap.org) for questions about K-12 education and resources
+* Fill out [this form](https://www.bpl.org/special-collections/donation-form/) to request for library staff to consider a donation of maps or other material to the collections

+Our postal mailing address is:

+Leventhal Map & Education Center
+Boston Public Library
+700 Boylston St
+Boston, MA 02116 USA

+Our general telephone number is **+1 617.859.2387**

 ## Follow us on social media

 We post many times a week on social media, with stories and images about maps and historical geography, as well as quizzes, interactive material, and video streams.
 Follow us on: